MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 > [!NOTE]
 > You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet availabe in that tool.
 Instead, you must edit the configuration file in a text editor.

 To install just the proofing tools, use the same tools you used to deploy Office, such as Configuration Manager or the ODT.
 You can include proofing tools in the initial deployment of Office or you can add them later to an existing deployment.
-In either case, make sure that the additional proofing tools are the same version (32-bit or 64-bit) and channel as Office.
+In either case, make sure that the additional proofing tools are the same version (32-bit or 64-bit) and update channel as Office.

 1. When creating the configuration file in a text editor, use "ProofingTools" as the Product ID, along with the appropriate Language IDs, as shown in the example.

 2. If you deploy languages from a local source (as shown in the example), you must download the proofing tools to that source first.
 For more details, see [Download the installation files for Office 365 ProPlus](overview-of-the-office-2016-deployment-tool.md#download-the-installation-files-for-office-365-proplus).

-3. If you use a local source, we recommend that you use the Office CDN as a backup source for language packs and proofing tools by including the "AllowCdnFallback" attribute in the configuration file, as shown in the example.
+3. If you use a local source, we recommend that you use the Office CDN as a backup source for language packs and proofing tools by including the AllowCdnFallback attribute in the configuration file, as shown in the example.

 For details on how to edit the configuration file in a text editor, see [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).

 ### Example

 This configuration file installs the 64-bit version of proofing tools from German and Italian.
 Because the installation is from a local source, the proofing tools should be downloaded to that local source before they can be installed on client computers.
-If the tools aren't found at the local source, the "AllowCdnFallback" setting tells the ODT to install the tools directly from the Office CDN.
+If the tools aren't found at the local source, the AllowCdnFallback setting tells the ODT to install the tools directly from the Office CDN.

 ```xml
 <Configuration>